flowroute/flowroute-numbers-python/README.md

  	response = tnc.update(number=phoneNumber, routes=route variable name)
  	print (response)

 Add any of the following TelephoneNumbersController methods after `tnc = TelephoneNumbersController()`, but before `print (response)`.
-If you do not want to execute a specific method, comment those lines out with `#`
+If you do not want to execute a specific method, comment out that method's lines with `#`

 The Controller supports the following methods: